Lead Writer: Kieran Morgan | Peer Reviewer/s: Felicity Brand, Steve Moss | Managing Editor: Kieran Morgan

 When Is It Done:

-• Prior to review by subject matter experts.
+- Prior to review by subject matter experts.

-When testing a procedure, aim to mimic the behavior or use case of the user as closely as possible.
+Try to Mimic User Behavior When Testing When testing a procedure, aim to mimic the behavior or use case of the user as closely as possible.
 Although it’s also helpful to test out of context, it’s more useful to approach testing from the user’s perspective.
 Challenge yourself to step into their shoes by posing questions: When would a customer attempt a particular procedure?
 What steps do they need to successfully accomplish beforehand?
 What would they do when confronted with the next screen?
-And so on.
+And so on. |

-While testing, it’s essential to work with the correct version of the product’s software or firmware.
-This is particularly crucial in an Agile development environment, where features may be added or withdrawn at the last minute.
+Check You’re Testing the Correct Software Version While testing, it’s essential to work with the correct version of the product’s software or firmware.
+This is particularly crucial in an Agile development environment, where features may be added or withdrawn at the last minute. |

 4. [Theory] User Acceptance Testing (UAT)